Table of contents

 The onset of global pandemic forced many organizations to move their operations to a remote working model.
-This has given rise to security challenges associated with individuals working from home.
+Therefore, this has given rise to security challenges associated with individuals working from home.
 Employees are now isolated having to increasingly collaborate through emails with their team members.
-Added to this, the more relaxed, informal operating environment – the risk of clicking on an email that appears to be from a legitimate source increase exponentially.
+In addition, the more relaxed, informal operating environment – the risk of clicking on an email that appears to be from a legitimate source increase exponentially.
 It is also worth noting that 78% of known cyber espionage incidents involved phishing according to Verizon “2019 Data Breach Investigations Reports”.
-87% of the incidents involved “the installation and use of backdoors and/or C2 malware”.
-On top of this, we can add the current data on spear phishing attacks reported by CIO & Leader Study: “Between March 1 and March 23, Barracuda Sentinel has detected 467,825 spear phishing email attacks, and 9,116 of those detections were related to COVID-19”.
+Moreover, 87% of the incidents involved “the installation and use of backdoors and/or C2 malware”.
+Furthermore, we can add the current data on spear phishing attacks reported by CIO & Leader Study: “Between March 1 and March 23, Barracuda Sentinel has detected 467,825 spear phishing email attacks, and 9,116 of those detections were related to COVID-19”.

 Real-Time Enterprise Intelligence

 All information collected by the CSGT network and system monitoring processes delivers key insights into system adversaries.
 A simple rule of thumb for any security protocol is to define what you are protecting it against.
-This is where most organisations fail, as the threat is now dynamic and defining the ever-evolving threat landscape is best left to the experts.
+Nowadays, most organisations fail as the threat becomes dynamic defining the ever-evolving threat landscape.
+Hence, it is best to leave it for the experts.
 Once you have the information, you are better able to align your security real estate in the most cost-effective manner while ensuring it is tunes to operate at maximum efficiency and capacity.